How to become a financial planner

 The professional year is the equivalent of one full-time year, so you can take a bit longer if you’re working part-time.
 In that year, you’ll complete 1600 hours of work, which includes 100 hours of structured training.

-FASEA has broken the year into quarters that move the new entrant financial planner from observing an experienced adviser to supervised engagement with clients.
+FASEA has broken the year into quarters that move the new entrant financial planner from observing an experienced advisor to supervised engagement with clients.
 That supervision is reduced over time, in line with the professional year plan that’s arranged between the new entrant and their supervisor.

 Financial and insurance services firms are now advertising graduate roles with professional year considerations that meet FASEA requirements.